HaikunXu/FishFreqTree/README.md

 -   Reference: Fisheries Research 102(2010):323-326

--   A example code is provided to show how to use the package: <https://github.com/HaikunXu/RegressionTree/blob/main/demo/Example_Code.R>

 -   Please use the R version 3.5 for this package; the latest version 4.x may not work for this package

 -   How to install the package: devtools::install_github('HaikunXu/RegressionTree',ref='main')